 The Klingenstein Third Generation Foundation Fellowship Programs

-Each year, the Klingenstein Third Generation Foundation makes up to four grants to medical institutions that have nominated research projects led by outstanding post-doctoral candidates.
-The Foundation considers proposals for research projects in the field of child and adolescent ADHD and child and adolescent depression.
-The grant awards are for $30,000 per year for two years, and the primary investigator is awarded the title of KTGF Fellow in ADHD or KTGF Fellow in Depression.
+Each year, the Klingenstein Third Generation Foundation makes up to five grants to medical institutions that have nominated research projects led by outstanding post-doctoral candidates.
+The Foundation considers proposals for research projects in the field of child and adolescent ADHD, child and adolescent depression and access to care.
+The grant awards are for $30,000 per year for two years, and the primary investigator is awarded the title of KTGF Fellow in ADHD, KTGF Fellow in Depression or KTGF Fellow in Access to Care.